roura356a/csk/intl.en-US/User Guide for Genomics Service/AGS workflow/Sample workflow templates.md

 **Note:**

 When you patch the Kubernetes resources, the resources gain the mergeStrategy attribute.
 The attribute can be set to strategy, merge, or json.
 By default, strategy is used.
 The strategy value cannot be used to patch custom resources.
 You must use one of the other two mergeStrategy values.
-The following example shows the Custom Resource Definition that defines the CronTab:
+The following example shows the CustomResourceDefinition \(CRD\) that defines the CronTab:

 ```
 apiVersion: "stable.example.com/v1"